Proximity-induced superconductivity and emerging topological phases in altermagnet-based heterostructures

 \subsection{Acknowledgments}

+We acknowledge A. M. Black-Schaffer for useful comments and discussions.
+O.A. acknowledges K. Bera for stimulating discussions.
 O.A., A.P., and A.S. acknowledge SAMKHYA: High-Performance Computing Facility provided by Institute of Physics, Bhubaneswar and the two Workstations provided by Institute of Physics, Bhubaneswar from DAE APEX Project, for numerical computations.
-P.D. acknowledges the Department of Space (DoS), Government of India, for all support at PRL.
-O.A. acknowledges Kamalesh Bera for stimulating discussions.
+The work of PD at Physical Research Laboratory was supported by the Department of Space, Govt. of India.